jonigata/porot/README.md

 porot
 =====

-An example Twitter application fork from retwis-rb.
+A Twitter-like Web Application forked from retwis-rb.
 See https://github.com/danlucraft/retwis-rb.

  * Probably fast (because of Redis backend)